Judge Approves AT&T’s $85B Acquisition of Time Warner After DOJ Sued to Block Purchase

 A federal judge handed AT&T a sweeping victory on Tuesday and approved its $85 billion acquisition of Time Warner, a deal that promises to reshape the media industry.

-After a six-week trial, Judge Richard Leon ruled that the government had failed to prove that the deal violates antitrust law.
+After a six-week trial, Judge Richard Leon ruled that the government had failed to prove that the deal violates antitrust law, and ripped apart its case in his opinion.

-Using unusually strong language, he discouraged the Justice Department from asking him to put the ruling on hold while they consider an appeal.
-He said such a request would be “manifestly unjust” because it would have the effect of killing the acquisition.
+Using unusually strong language, he discouraged the Justice Department from asking him to put the ruling on hold while it considers an appeal.
+He said such a stay would be “manifestly unjust” because it would have the effect of killing the acquisition

-AT&T vowed to close the deal by June 20 — creating a powerhouse that will unite Time Warner’s movies and TV shows with AT&T’s enormous distribution system, including cable, satellite, and cell phone networks.
+AT&T celebrated the ruling and vowed to close the deal by June 20 — meaning that HBO, CNN, Warner Bros. and Time Warner’s other brands will change hands next week.
+The deal will unite Time Warner’s TV shows and movies with AT&T’s enormous distribution system, including cell phone and satellite networks.

-The deal was announced in October 2016.
-The Justice Department sued in November 2017 to stop it, arguing that it would harm competition and raise prices for consumers.
+“This was a defining case for antitrust enforcement in the US,” former Justice Department antitrust attorney Ketan Jhaveri said.
+“It does seem to be a complete and total victory for AT&T.”

+In a blunt statement after the ruling was issued, Time Warner pointed the finger at President Trump, implying that he influenced the DOJ’s decision to bring the case.
+Time Warner said the government’s lawsuit was baseless, “political in its motivation,” and should have never been brought.

+The DOJ and the White House have previously denied charges of political interference.
+The Justice Department’s top antitrust official, Makan Delrahim, issued a sworn affidavit during the trial saying the decision to bring the case was not influenced by the White House.

+Trump spoke out against the deal when it was announced in October 2016.
+He cited the size of the combined companies.
+The transaction is one of the biggest in media and telecom industry history.

-AT&T said it needed Time Warner to survive in a rapidly changing media landscape, especially to compete against the likes of Netflix and Amazon.
+AT&T said it needed Time Warner to survive in a rapidly changing media landscape, especially to compete against giants like Netflix and Amazon.

+But the antitrust division of Justice Department sued in November 2017 to stop it, arguing that the combination would harm competition and raise prices for consumers.

-The judge had the option of rejecting the deal outright or demanding certain conditions, including that AT&T sell some of Time Warner’s assets.
-But he signed off on the deal with no conditions.
+The judge didn’t buy that.
+He had the option of rejecting the deal outright or demanding certain conditions, including that AT&T sell some of Time Warner’s assets.
+But he signed off on the deal with no conditions and knocked down the government’s contentions point by point.

 “The Government has failed to meet its burden of proof to show that the merger is likely to result in a substantial lessening of competition,” he wrote in his ruling.

-Makan Delrahim, the Justice Department’s top antitrust official, said the government was disappointed in the ruling and would “consider next steps.”
+Delrahim said the government was disappointed in the ruling and would “consider next steps.”

 “We continue to believe that the pay-TV market will be less competitive and less innovative as a result of the proposed merger between AT&T and Time Warner,” he said in a statement.

-AT&T and Time Warner’s lead lawyer, Daniel Petrocelli, said outside court that the companies were gratified and relieved.
+AT&T and Time Warner’s lead lawyer, Daniel Petrocelli, said outside the courthouse that the companies were gratified and relieved.

 “The case stands as a testament to the wisdom of this combination of these two great companies and how it will benefit consumers for generations to come,” he told reporters.

-The judge’s ruling will likely be seen by tech and telecom giants as a green light to pursue a slew of major media acquisitions.
+The judge’s ruling is being seen by tech and telecom giants as a green light to pursue a slew of major media acquisitions.

-Comcast is widely expected to bid within days for part of 21st Century Fo.
-That would set up a showdown with Disne, which has already put in a bid for those assets.
+Comcast is widely expected to bid within days for part of 21st Century Fox.
+That would set up a showdown with Disney, which has already put in a bid for those assets.
 Fox stock jumped more than 6% in after-hours trading following the ruling.

 “Brian Roberts and Team Comcast are cleared to bid,” BTIG Research analyst Rich Greenfield told CNNMoney after the ruling.
 “The question is whether Disney is ready.”